MartinC2003/WebJournal/README.md

 The frontend was designed out in Figma and coded in manually using CSS.
 The website only has desktop support.

 ### Database: Firebase
-The user’s data is saved in a cloud storage service hosted by[Firebase](https://firebase.google.com/docs?gclsrc=aw.ds&gad_source=1&gad_campaignid=12301997661&gbraid=0AAAAADpUDOh01GOqIxN8O1Nu8OwVF4yPr&gclid=CjwKCAjw7_DEBhAeEiwAWKiCC8G6DvmHN4kIjBW9d9DOjf49B088Jz_VUVkqOp8IGSpfDw5871MZtxoCDuMQAvD_BwE)  .
+The user’s data is saved in a cloud storage service hosted by [Firebase](https://firebase.google.com/docs?gclsrc=aw.ds&gad_source=1&gad_campaignid=12301997661&gbraid=0AAAAADpUDOh01GOqIxN8O1Nu8OwVF4yPr&gclid=CjwKCAjw7_DEBhAeEiwAWKiCC8G6DvmHN4kIjBW9d9DOjf49B088Jz_VUVkqOp8IGSpfDw5871MZtxoCDuMQAvD_BwE)  .
 Firebase handles both user authentication and database management.

 ### Backend: Express.js
-Express.js is used to send requests to third-party APIs .
+Express.js is used to send requests to third-party APIs.
 The API components used in this application are the [Spotify Web API](https://developer.spotify.com/documentation/web-api) and the [Last.fm API](https://www.last.fm/api).
 When a user generates a playlist, the app queries Firebase to retrieve song data.
 That data is then passed to Last.fm, which returns recommended tracks based on the retrieved songs.
 A request is then made to Spotify to create a playlist based on the acquired data.

 ### Hosting: Vercel
 The website is hosted on [Vercel](https://vercel.com/docs).
 Musicjournal is deployed as a monorepo, with both the frontend and backend contained within the same repository.
 The "vercel.json" file defines the build configuration for the application during deployment.